 EDHE 899 Dissertation (12 Hours).
 Students in the EPhD Program in Urban Higher Education will begin to define and develop a quantitative and/or qualitative dissertation upon entrance into the program.
 Credit per academic session allowable is 1 hour.
-The dissertation will address issues of substantive concern in the institution, agency "home" students and/or community.
-The completed dissertation will offer evidence of significant independent research ability, and will contribute to knowledge in the chosen area. completion of the dissertation Satisfactory requirement includes passing an oral examination in defense of the dissertation.
+The dissertation will address issues of substantive concern in the "home" institution, agency students community.
+The completed dissertation will offer evidence of significant independent research ability, and will contribute to knowledge in the chosen area.
+Satisfactory completion of the dissertation requirement includes passing an oral examination in defense of the dissertation.